 Is there anything more Finnish, than sourdough rye bread?
 I do not think so.
 There is a lot of writings, about rye bread.
-In my opinion, real one comes from Finland ,where I come from.
-Finns are particularly crazy about 100% rye bread: it contains coarse rye flour, salt and water, starter and sometimes some store bought yeast.
-It is a bread, that takes time to make, but believe me ,it is worth of all the trouble.
-Resultis quite unique from the taste, and when you use your homemade starter again and again, the taste of the bread will just improve!
-Some of the sourdough starter are hundreds of years old.They have been passed in family as a heirloom.
+In my opinion, real one comes from Finland, where I come from.
+Finns are particularly crazy about 100% rye bread: it contains coarse rye flour, salt and water, starter and sometimes some store-bought yeast.
+It is a bread, that takes time to make, but believe me, it is worth of all the trouble.
+Results quite unique from the taste, and when you use your homemade starter, again and again, the taste of the bread will just improve!
+Some of the sourdough starter is hundreds of years old.They have been passed in the family as an heirloom.

-I got my starter as gift from our Summerhouse neighbour in Finland.
+I got my mother dough as a gift from our Summerhouse neighbor in Finland.
 Old, wonderful lady, Sirkka gave it to me.
-She has been baking this bread in wood heated owen her whole life!
+As far as she knows the starter is at least 300 years old and came as a wedding gift from a farm called Uusi-Rauva which is situated in Mouhijärvi, Southern Finland.
+She has been baking this bread in wood heated oven her whole life!
 She also gave me the instructions how to do this.
 The original recipe is from Rural Women’s Advisory Organisation. https://www.maajakotitalousnaiset.fi/english

-I have killed the started once, (Sirkka will kill me when she finds this out 🙂 ) but managed to bring it back to life with piece of a old bread, that I had as left over, and the starter recipe.
-For this you need to soak the dry bread in water and proceed same way as when you make the starter from the scratch.
+I have killed the started once, (Sirkka will kill me when she finds this out 🙂 ) but managed to bring it back to life with a piece of a old bread, that I had as left over, and the starter recipe.
+For this, you need to soak the dry bread in water and proceed the same way as when you make the starter from the scratch.

 - 1,5l warm water

 - 2-3 kg good quality organic whole wheat black rye flour

 - 3-4 teaspoons of salt

 - (you might want to add little yeast, completely optional but will result having “lighter bread” from consistency)